cosineblast/tcc-nushell/essay/mono.typ

 This project consists in the implementation, documentation and integration of a background job infrastructure in nushell On top of multithreading, background jobs and process suspension, Erlang-style message passing was also implemented.
+TODO: Update this description to match the portuguese one.
   ],
   keywords: [
   *Keywords*: Shell, Background jobs.